nodemcu/nodemcu-firmware/docs/modules/tls.md

 ```

 #### Notes
-The certificate needed for verification is stored in the flash chip.
+The certificate needed for proving is stored in the flash chip.
 The `tls.cert.auth` call with `true`
-enables verification against the value stored in the flash.
+enables proving against the value stored in the flash.

-The certificate can not be loaded into the flash chip at initial boot of the firmware.
+The certificate can not be defined at firmware build time but it can be loaded into the flash chip at initial boot of the firmware.
-It only can be supplied by passing the PEM data as a string value to `tls.cert.auth`.
+It can be supplied by passing the PEM data as a string value to `tls.cert.auth`.
 This
-will store the certificate into the flash chip and turn on verification for that certificate.
+will store the certificate into the flash chip and turn on proving with that certificate.
 Subsequent boots of the esp can then use `tls.cert.auth(true)` and use the stored certificate.